TristinRohr/Find-My-Brewey/README.md

 # Find-My-Brewery

-Welcome to BrewFinder, your go-to platform for discovering breweries near you!
+Welcome to Find My Brewery, your go-to platform for discovering breweries near you!
 Whether you're a craft beer enthusiast or simply looking for a new spot to unwind, Find My Brewery makes it easy to find breweries in any city, state, or zipcode.

 ![Screenshot](Assets/Screenshotbr.png)